 Content vs interaction

 “Content is king” is the age-old phrase when it comes to social media marketing and I’m sure it was coined by a marketing whizz.
 The truth is that social media content provides the foundation of a thriving social presence but that can only go so far, especially if you’re the owner of a lesser-known brand.

 But is content really king?

-Since Facebook has been the mother of social media for a decade, most company’s first forays into the world of social media was on the Zuckerberg juggernaut.
-This meant that for most, social media represented another channel through which to distribute its promotional content to its fans and would be fans.
-Sooner rather than later, brand realised this approach was met with a fairly frosty reception and the art of using a friendly ‘voice’ and value-adding content became far more important!
+Since Facebook has been the mother of social media for a decade, most companies’ first forays into the world of social media were on the Zuckerberg juggernaut.
+This meant that for most, social media represented another channel through which to distribute its promotional content to its fans and would-be fans.
+Sooner rather than later, brands realised this approach was met with a fairly frosty reception and the art of using a friendly ‘voice’ and value-adding content became far more important!

 Suddenly, social media content became ‘king’ and everyone lived happily ever after… BUT, interaction, actual communication with individuals over Twitter, is an incredibly powerful function of the platform and one upon which many brands fail to capitalise.
 The opportunity for smaller brands, therefore, (who know what they’re doing!) is massive in both terms of growing the brand AND in actual lead and sales generation.

 We’ve looked at how two-way conversational platforms that have millions of consumers conversing with friends, strangers and brands alike all in one place.
 It is simply not the place to apply traditional advertising techniques.
 Think about it from the consumer’s point of view – you’re a consumer at times, right?

 Most people are on Facebook to keep up with their friends and see what’s going on in the world.
 And cats.